 Think of a 3-cup Moka pot as being able to create the equivalent of 3 shots of espresso, while an extra-large 18-cup Moka pot can produce 36 ounces of the super-strong coffee, enough for brunches, dinner parties, or coffee with friends.

 There are plenty of ways to make your 2-ounce cup of coffee stretch, from adding water (a makeshift Americano) to adding it to milk in the form of lattes, macchiatos, or cappuccinos.
-Keep in mind how many servings of coffee you’ll actually be brewing in a day when determining the right size for your needs.
+Keep in mind how many servings of coffee you’ll be brewing in a day when determining the right size for your needs.

 What to Consider When Choosing Your Moka Pot